Your cart is currently empty!

 6. Derek Jeter

-Derek Jeter, affectionately known as “The Captain,” had a storied 20-year career with the New York Yankees from 1995 to 2014.
-Jeter’s impact on the team and the game of baseball as a whole was immense.
-A 14-time All-Star, five-time Gold Glove winner, and five-time Silver Slugger award recipient, Jeter was a well-rounded player who excelled both offensively and defensively.
-He played a pivotal role in the Yankees’ championship successes in the late 1990s and 2000s, contributing to five World Series titles.
+Derek Jeter, affectionately known as “The Captain,” built a storied 20-year career with the New York Yankees from 1995 to 2014.
+Jeter made an immense impact on both the team and the game of baseball.
+A 14-time All-Star, five-time Gold Glove winner, and five-time Silver Slugger award recipient, he excelled as a well-rounded player both offensively and defensively.
+He played a pivotal role in the Yankees’ championship runs in the late 1990s and 2000s, helping the team capture five World Series titles.

-Jeter’s clutch performances in the postseason were legendary, and he was named the World Series MVP in 2000.
-He holds numerous postseason records, including the most hits, runs, and doubles, making him a true October legend.
-With 3,465 hits, Jeter became the Yankees’ all-time hits leader, further solidifying his status as one of the greatest Yankees in history.
+Jeter delivered legendary clutch performances in the postseason and earned World Series MVP honors in 2000.
+He set numerous postseason records, including most hits, runs, and doubles, cementing his reputation as a true October legend.
+With 3,465 hits, Jeter surpassed all others to become the Yankees’ all-time hits leader, further solidifying his place among the greatest players in franchise history.

-Off the field, Jeter was revered for his leadership and professionalism, earning him the respect of teammates and fans alike.
-He established the Turn 2 Foundation, which encourages young people to turn away from drugs and alcohol and “turn to” healthy lifestyles.
-He was inducted into the Baseball Hall of Fame in 2020.
+Off the field, Jeter earned widespread respect for his leadership and professionalism.
+He founded the Turn 2 Foundation, encouraging young people to avoid drugs and alcohol and embrace healthy lifestyles.
+In 2020, the Baseball Hall of Fame honored Jeter with induction.

 Best Yankees baseball card: 1993 SP Derek Jeter #279 (RC)

 Like many modern players, Derek Jeter has a lot of rookie cards.
 The one recognized as his best baseball card is the 1993 SP Derek Jeter #279.
 It’s one of the most iconic rookie cards ever and has the classic early 90s aesthetic, complete with chrome.
-In many ways, it’s a throwback to the cards of the 1940s, where a photo was shown over a plain background.
-These are nearly impossible to find in gem mint condition, and one has sold for over $200,000.
-You can find a lesser condition version in a wide price range from several hundred to several thousand dollars, per PSA.
-For those with shallow pockets, Jeter’s other famous rookie – 1993 Topps Derek Jeter RC #98, can be had for around $350.
+It’s also one of the classic Yankees baseball cards.
+In many ways, the card feels like a throwback to the 1940s, when photos appeared over plain backgrounds.
+Finding one in gem mint condition is nearly impossible, and one recently sold for over $200,000.
+According to PSA, lesser-condition versions range widely in price, from several hundred to several thousand dollars.
+For those with shallower pockets, Jeter’s other famous rookie – the 1993 Topps Derek Jeter RC #98—typically sells for around $350.

 5. Yogi Berra

 Yogi Berra was a beloved figure and a legendary catcher during his 18-year career with the New York Yankees.
-Berra’s time with the team, from 1946 to 1963, was marked by exceptional success and numerous championships.
-An 18-time All-Star and a 10-time World Series champion, Berra’s name became synonymous with winning.
-His 10 World Series titles remain the most by any player in history, underscoring his extraordinary contribution to the Yankees’ dynasty.
-He won a further three titles as a manager and coach for other organizations.
+From 1946 to 1963, Berra led the team through an era of exceptional success and numerous championships.
+An 18-time All-Star and a 10-time World Series champion, Berra became synonymous with winning.
+His 10 World Series titles remain the most by any player in history, highlighting his extraordinary contribution to the Yankees’ dynasty.
+He later added three more titles as a manager and coach with other organizations.

-His skills as a catcher were unmatched, and he was also an outstanding hitter with a career batting average of .285 and 358 home runs.
-Berra received three American League MVP awards during his career, cementing his place as one of the greatest Yankees and one of the most iconic players in the history of the sport.
+Berra showcased unmatched skills as a catcher and stood out as an outstanding hitter, posting a career batting average of .285 and hitting 358 home runs.
+He earned three American League MVP awards, cementing his place among the greatest Yankees and the most iconic players in baseball history.

-Berra was also known for his witty and oft-quoted “Yogi-isms,” which endeared him to fans and media.
-Phrases like, “It’s deja vu all over again” have made their way into pop culture and are known even outside of the baseball world.
+Fans and media also adored Berra for his witty and oft-quoted “Yogi-isms.”
+Phrases like “It’s déjà vu all over again” crossed over into pop culture and became known far beyond the baseball world.

-Yogi Berra’s remarkable career and his contributions to the sport of baseball, both as a player and a coach, have left an indelible mark on the game and its fans.
-He was inducted into the Baseball Hall of Fame in 1972.
+Yogi Berra’s remarkable career and his lasting contributions to baseball, both as a player and a coach, left an indelible mark on the game and its fans.
+The Baseball Hall of Fame honored him with induction in 1972.

 Best Yankees baseball card: 1950 Bowman #46 Yogi Berra